pavedroad-io/pavedroad/GOVERNANCE.md

 PRs may be merged after receiving at least **1 approval from a maintainer** (either senior or standard) that is **not the author** of the PR, and preferably from a **different organization** than the PR author.
 As complexity of a PR increases, such as design changes or major PRs, the need for an approval from a different organization also increases.
-This should be a judgement call from the maintainers, and it is expected that all maintainers act in good faith to seek approval from a different organization when appropriate.
+This should be a judgment call from the maintainers, and it is expected that all maintainers act in good faith to seek approval from a different organization when appropriate.